 - Immediate dentures

 Immediate dentures, as the name suggests, are the dentures which immediately provide you with artificial teeth as soon as your natural teeth are removed.
-Your dentist would have taken a mold of your gums and teeth prior to extracting your teeth, to use as a reference for fabricating your dentures.
+Your dentist in milpitas ca would have taken a mold of your gums and teeth prior to extracting your teeth, to use as a reference for fabricating your dentures.
 They can be used right after extracting your teeth and the wounds will be allowed to heal under them.
 However, they would have to be altered and re-adjusted to accommodate the changes in the size of the gums, as the gums would naturally shrink in size after the teeth have been extracted.

 - Complete dentures